acastillorobles77/win95_keygen/README.md

 # Windows 95 Key generator
 A simple Windows 95 OEM key generator, written in Python.
-I haven't tested this script yet so you can test it and report if it works or not.
+When I tested this script I noticed that this script can generate sometimes invalid keys, but most of the times it will generate valid keys.